 PSECU is a credit union that is about giving their members account access where it is the most convenient for them.
-If it's in their living room, backyard, cell phone.
-They have apps available for Android and Apple devices that are well designed and rated highly among its users.
-Using technology, PSECU can give their members round-the-clock access to their accounts using PCs or the telephone.
-Many PSECU members take advantage of [email protected] online account access.
+If it's in their living room, backyard, or cell phone.
+They have apps available for Android and Apple devices that are well designed and rated highly by its users.
+Using technology, PSECU can give their members around-the-clock access to their accounts using PCs or the telephone.
+Many PSECU members take advantage of psecu@home online account access.
 This convenient service allows them to pay bills, transfer funds to pay loans or add money to separate accounts, view (and print) check images, and receive notices that report account activity.

 PSECU allows their members to save the way they want to.
 They have a variety of Personal Savings Shares or Money Market accounts to help their members reach their financial goals.
 Their basic savings account earns a .15% APY on all balances, without any withdrawal penalties.
-PSECU members can make deposits at any time for any amount to their savings accounts.
+PSECU members can make deposits at any time for any amount into their savings accounts.
 With the PSECU Savings Shares, you control the structure of your savings.
 Choose from several pre-established savings shares for an upcoming vacation or holiday, or start making a nest egg.
-A PSECU member can also choose a federally insured Money Market Share to earn higher dividends with a .20% APY.
+A PSECU member can also choose a federally insured Money Market Share to earn higher dividends.

 As of right now PSECU only offers 1 credit card option, it has a low fixed rate but that is about it.
 There are no other rewards for using their card.

-Lastly, PSECU only has 3 walk-in branches.
+Lastly, PSECU only has three walk-in branches.
 Part of their philosophy is "By not spending money on branches, we can give members competitive rates for loans and savings, as well as a host of low or no-cost services."
-In the long run this is potentially a good thing for their members, however for those who don't use PC’s or mobile apps banking with them could be difficult.
-Besides, compared to other credit unions there are many that have multiple branches in the 50’s that offer slightly higher rates.
+In the long run this is potentially a good thing for their members, however for those who don't use PCs or mobile apps banking with them could be difficult.
+Besides, compared to other credit unions there are many that have multiple branches in the 50s that offer slightly higher rates.